favouritefavil/Loan-Portfolio-Risk-Monitoring-Credit-Risk-Analysis/README.md

 - 1 in 5 loans defaulted (≈20% default rate)
 - Total portfolio exposure: **$19B**
 - Estimated loss exposure: **$4B**
-- **Grade C is the largest loss driver ($1.3B)** — not the highest-risk grade
+- **Grade C is the largest loss driver ($1.3B)** not the highest-risk grade
 - **Debt consolidation accounts for 58% of loans and $2.7B in losses**

-> This project analyses where risk actually comes from — not just who defaults, but where the money is lost.
+> This project analyses where risk actually comes from, not just who defaults, but where the money is lost.

 ---